kenneth-gray/data-mocks-server/README.md

+# [Deprecated]

+This project is now deprecated in favour of [Scenario Mock Server](https://github.com/kenneth-gray/scenario-mock-server)

 # Data Mocks Server

 This package was originally a port of https://github.com/ovotech/data-mocks that prefers spinning up an express server instead of mocking out `fetch` and `XHR` operations.
 Thanks goes to [grug](https://github.com/grug) for his idea and implementation.